Ramsar site

-A Ramsar site is a wetland site designated to be of international importance under the Ramsar Convention, also known as "The Convention on Wetlands", an international environmental treaty signed on 2 February 1971 in Ramsar, Iran, under the auspices of UNESCO.
+A Ramsar site, also called a Wetland of International Importance, is a wetland site designated under the Ramsar Convention on Wetlands of International Importance Especially as Waterfowl Habitat.
+The Convention on Wetlands is an international environmental treaty signed on 2 February 1971 in Ramsar, Iran, under the auspices of UNESCO.
 It came into force on 21 December 1975, when it was ratified by a sufficient number of nations.
 It provides for national action and international cooperation regarding the conservation of wetlands, and wise sustainable use of their resources.
-Ramsar treaty participants meet regularly to identify and agree to protect "Wetlands of International Importance", especially those providing waterfowl habitat.
+Ramsar treaty participants meet regularly to identify and agree to protect wetlands of international importance, especially those providing waterfowl habitat.

-As of August 2025, there are 2,544 Ramsar sites around the world, which protect 257,994,488 ha, and 172 national governments participate in the convention.
+As of January 2026, there are 2,520 Ramsar sites around the world, which protect 253,075,668 ha, and 172 national governments participate in the convention.

-List of Sites
+List of sites

 The non-profit organisation Wetlands International provides access to the Ramsar database via the Ramsar Sites Information Service.

 Criteria for Ramsar sites

 A wetland can be considered internationally important if any of the following nine criteria apply: